gary-archer/oauth.tokenhandler.docker/README.md

 ## Testing the OAuth Flow via HTTP

-Once the system is deployed, run `curl` based tests against the OAuth endpoints for the deployed API:
+To test the API driven commands in the OAuth workflow I use `curl` based tests:

 ```bash
 npm run http